This $30 gadget makes controlling your garage door a snap — here's why you need it | CNN Underscored

 Open or close with a tap

-The setup process is the only heavy-lifting you’ll have to do with the MyQ Chamberlain Smart Garage Controller.
+The setup process is the only heavy lifting you’ll have to do with the Chamberlain MyQ Smart Garage Controller.
 You’ll see the garage door status and how long it’s been in that state front and center.
 For instance, if you closed 40 minutes ago, it will show just that.
 You can easily tap the garage door to open it as well.
-You can also view a timeline of sorts that shows you when the door was open or closed.
+You can also view a timeline of sorts that shows you when the door was opened or closed.
 It’s all quite handy.

-From a security standpoint, you’ll need to be actively signed in and authenticate to launch the app.
+From a security standpoint, you’ll need to be actively signed in and authenticated to launch the app.
 You can opt for a passcode on your mobile device or use the built-in authentication method, such as unlocking with a fingerprint or your face.
 The app at this time doesn’t offer a two-factor authentication solution, but we’re hopeful it could be supported in the future.

 You can also share access to your home and the garage door (or doors, if you have a multi-car garage) through the Users tab.
 They’ll need to create a MyQ account and authenticate.
 And the common theme here is that Chamberlain isn’t adding complex interfaces to access information or functionality.
 It’s all front and center with menus at the bottom.
-The Schedules field lets you select pre-determined times for actions to happen.
+The Schedules field lets you select predetermined times for actions to happen.
 It’s an excellent way to make sure the door is closed at night.

 In terms of compatible systems, you’ll find most of the major players here: Google Assistant, IFTT, Alarm.com, Residio Total Connect and Vivint, among others.
 The big two that you won’t find support for are Amazon’s Alexa and Apple HomeKit.
 The former is a big surprise, considering this supports Key by Amazon — the brand’s service that lets delivery drivers open the garage door to leave the package in a secure spot.
 It’s just strange that you can’t tie this into Alexa.
 HomeKit is a bit trickier to integrate with, but both would be nice to see in the future.